NFLPA on contingency plans for 2020 season: ‘Everything is on the table’

 NFL Commissioner Roger Goodell and other league leaders have said they’re hopeful the season will start on time in September.
-But Goodell, without discussing details, has acknowledged that the league is contemplating contingencies for having a season amid the novel coronavirus pandemic.
-According to people familiar with the NFL’s planning, the league is considering the possibilities of a shortened season, games in empty or partially filled stadiums or games being relocated or rescheduled.
+But Goodell, without discussing details, has acknowledged that the league is contemplating contingencies amid the novel coronavirus pandemic.
+According to people familiar with the NFL’s planning, the league is considering a shortened season, games in empty or partially filled stadiums or games being relocated or rescheduled.

 “Everyone is committed to doing everything we can to come back and come back strong and start the season on time,” DeMaurice Smith, the NFLPA’s executive director, said Wednesday.
 “That is something that is in the hearts of people to get done.
 So the commitment is there.
 But at the same time, we have to proceed with a tremendous amount of caution, both as we make decisions on how to … keep our members safe but also to make sure that we embrace our obligation to our greater community and our neighborhoods to make sure that something that we are doing doesn’t in some way adversely impact our community or adversely impact the first responders and people whose job it is to keep us safe.”